Barbara Bollier

 Barbara Goolsbee Bollier (born January 13, 1958) is an American physician and politician.
 From 2017 to 2021, she was a member of the Kansas Senate representing the 7th district, which includes Mission Hills, Kansas in Johnson County.
-Bollier is a member of the Democratic Party, after having left the Republican Party in 2018.
+Bollier is a member of the Democratic Party, having left the Republican Party in 2018.
 Bollier was the Democratic nominee in the 2020 United States Senate election in Kansas, losing in the general election to Republican congressman Roger Marshall.

 Early life and education

 Barbara Goolsbee was born in Galveston, Texas, on January 13, 1958, while her father, Robert L. Goolsbee (1931–2015), was in his medical residency, and her mother, Betty, was a nurse, whom Goolsbee had met during an internship in Kansas City, Missouri.
 She grew up in Fairway, Kansas, and Mission Hills, Kansas.

 After receiving an undergraduate degree at the University of Kansas, Bollier earned a Doctor of Medicine degree from the University of Kansas School of Medicine.
 Her residency at Baylor College of Medicine was in anesthesiology; her father too had attended Baylor University.